Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by diesel engines and utilizing the 5-door suv body style within the same 'SUV' segment, the only major difference here really is their wheel drive configuration (front for the Volkswagen and 4 x 4 in the case of the BMW).
 The first one has a Volkswagen-engineered powertrain under the hood, a 4-cylinder, 16-valves 110hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 143hp engine designed by BMW.

 SafetyBoth vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the Volkswagen being a slightly better choice apparently.
 Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
-On the other hand, when it comes to weight, a factor that most people underestimate, BMW X3 offers a considerable difference of 19% more metal.
+On the other hand, taking kerb weight as an important factor into account, BMW X3 offers a considerable difference of 19% more metal.

 Performance & Fuel economyBMW is undoubtly more agile, reaching 100km/h in 1.6 seconds less than its competitor.
 In addition to that it accelerates all the way to 195 kilometers per hour, 21km/h more than the other car.
 When it comes to fuel economy the winner has to be Tiguan, averaging around 5.3 liters of fuel per 100 kilometers (53 mpg), in combined cycle.
 We can't ignore that 17% difference compared to BMW X3.